What Is the Cost of Living in Belgium?

-Considering moving to Belgium for work?
+Are you considering moving to Belgium?
 One of the things to research is the cost of living there.
 That alone is not enough though, standard of living is also an important metric to keep in mind when comparing different areas before you settle.
 In this living in Belgium guide, we will take a look at the different costs associated with life in Belgium to give you a good picture.

 Cost of Living in Belgium

-When taking a look at cost of living, we normally take several factors into consideration, and we will take a look at each one on its own in the following sections.
+When taking a look at cost of living in Belgium, we normally take several factors into consideration, and we will take a look at each one on its own in the following sections.
 But first, let us mention what the average salary is so the breakdown makes more sense to us.

 Cost of Living in Brussels